- Start dateSeptember 2018

 Ensure that your personal statement it is well written, clear and free of any spelling mistakes.
 It is your chance to impress the course team by showing a strong interest in the subject, demonstrating what you feel you would bring to the course, your appreciation of what the course can offer you and how you feel it might help you in the future.
 This can be demonstrated through work experience, previous studies and your personal experience.

 Your application should be accompanied by an original documentary film idea/treatment (essential).

-Your application should also be accompanied by a short example (if available) of existing documentary film production work, with a clear note of your role in each production, as part of their application.
+Applicants will be asked to submit a short example of existing documentary film production work, with a clear note of your role in each production, as part of their application.

-The existing documentary film work is a way for us to assess your particular understanding of the documentary form, and we cannot advise you on specific content.
+Your existing documentary film work is a way for the course team to assess your particular understanding of the documentary form.
+Note, we cannot advise you on specific content.

 It is important to recognise that these ideas will inevitably develop and change across the year of study on the course and only serve to inform your application at this stage.